openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 getLastWindow(ctx: BaseContext, callback: AsyncCallback&lt;Window&gt;): void

 Obtains the top window of the current application.
 This API uses an asynchronous callback to return the result.
+If no subwindow is available, the main window of the application is returned.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core